King Klown Logo

 Kristal — Integrations

 Kristals are not a product feature.
-They are shared substrate: a portable, verifiable knowledge package that other parts of the ecosystem can rely on.
+They are shared epistemic substrate: portable, verifiable knowledge artifacts that other parts of the ecosystem can reference, query, render, distribute, and audit.

-This page explains where Kristals show up, and what they enable (not the internal mechanics).
+This page explains where Kristals show up in the kOA ecosystem and what they enable.

 The integration rule of thumb

-A system should use a Kristal when it needs a stable reference:
+A system should use a Kristal when it needs a portable epistemic reference:

 Integration patterns

-Use when you want any action, decision, or document to point to a stable source of truth.
+Use when an action, decision, document, or workflow needs to point to a stable knowledge artifact.

 Typical outputs: